BillZaumen/docsig/README.md

 to show via an independent party that the email was almost certainly sent by a particular individual.

-For verification, the a user is expected to save the emails that have been received in MBOX format.
+For verification, a user is expected to save the emails that have been received in MBOX format.
 Software provided with DOCSIG can then read this format, and provide outputs in various formats, including CSV (Comma Separated Values),